Introduction

 V. Conclusion and recommendations

-The redness of scars is a normal phenomenon, but it can be reduced through targeted care and a suitable diet.
+Redness of scars is a normal phenomenon, but it can be reduced with targeted care and a suitable diet.

-The integration of repairing creams, massages, sun protection, and dietary supplements is the key to achieving optimal healing.
+The integration of reparative creams, massages, sun protection, and dietary supplements is the key to achieving optimal healing.

-Adopting a skincare routine with high-quality products, like those from D-LAB, can significantly improve the appearance of red scars and restore healthy, radiant skin.
+Adopting a skincare routine with high-quality products, such as those from D-LAB, significantly improves the appearance of red scars and helps restore healthy, radiant skin.

 Discover the rest of the skin range